beaumanvienna/pcsx2-testing/doc/PCSX2 JIT compiler port to amd64t.md

 Notes:
-* VC0 and VC1 recomilers are disabled in x86_64 version, check DISABLE_SVU.
-Also on other platforms.
-How does that affect the performance?

 * All processors that support the x86_64 instruction set also support the x86/i386/i686 instruction set.
 If a processor can run 64-bit code, it can also run 32-bit code.
 Each process, however, must be homogeneous, so either 32-bit or 64-bit.
 * When generating code for 64-bit platforms, the order of operations may be different compared to generating 32-bit code.
 * x86_64 CPUs